 Big Brother Vip 2022-2023, eliminated today: who was eliminated?

-BIG BROTHER VIP 2022-2023 ELIMINATED – Who was eliminated at the end of the episode of Big Brother Vip 2022-2023 broadcast today, Thursday 10 November 2022, on Canale 5?
-In nominations were Attilio, Pamela and Giaele.
-To have to leave the Cinecittà House was … NEWS UPDATE …
+BIG BROTHER VIP 2022-2023 ELIMINATED – Who was eliminated at the end of the episode of Big Brother Vip 2022-2023 broadcast today, Monday 14 November 2022, on Canale 5?
+In the nomination, initially, there were Charlie Gnocchi, George Ciupilan, Patrizia Rossetti and Wilma Goich but all was canceled as several competitors tested positive at Covid and were immediately isolated.
+We are talking about Patrizia Rossetti, Charlie Gnocchi, Luca Onestini and Attilio Romita.
+In addition to them, Pamela Prati was also positive, eliminated last Thursday.
+Today, therefore, there should be no elimination.

 How to vote